March 9, 2016

 Paradoxically, a magic number comes up regularly when talking about user tests.
 That number is 5.

-Is five users enough for user tests?
+Are five users enough for user tests?

 Source: Nielson Norman Group

-Instinctively, we might well perceive that this figure of 5 users as insufficient in an increasingly complex mobile environment.
+Instinctively, we might well perceive that this figure of 5 users is insufficient in an increasingly complex mobile environment.
 How could 5 people possibly reveal 85% of the problems that a site or app could have on a PC, smartphone, tablet, iOS, Android, Windows Phone, etc.?

 In fact, numerous researchers have demonstrated that this figure of 5 users is a simplification and not a universal response.
 How can we know how many users to use in tests?

 A practical guide to the number of users to research